 Towards Assessment: Individual Oral

 This essay would work very well as a non-literary text in your Individual Oral.
-The named author would be ‘Judy Syfers.’
-You could explore the Global Issues of: Beliefs, Values and Education or Culture, Identity and Community.
+The named author would be ‘Rebecca Solnit.’
+You could explore the Field of Inquiry of Beliefs, Values and Education and a pertinent Global Issue could easily be Feminism or Sexism.
 You may have ideas about how to pair the articles with the literary texts you are studying.
 If not, don’t worry; speak to your teacher or use the following suggestions as a starting point:

-- Shaw’s Pygmalion (Higgins and Liza argue twice in Acts 4 and 5 – either would be good extracts to pair with this essay).
+- Shaw’s Pygmalion – Higgins and Liza argue twice in Acts 4 and 5 – either would be good extracts to pair with an essay by Solnit.